mahalingamsivaprakasam/eks-workshop-v2/website/docs/networking/network-policies/ingress.md

 curl: (28) Failed to connect to catalog.catalog port 80 after 5001 ms: Timeout was reached ...
 ```
-As you could see from the above outputs, 'ui' component is able to communicate with the 'catalog' service component but not the orders' service component.
+As you could see from the above outputs, only the 'ui' component is able to communicate with the 'catalog' service component, and the 'orders' service component is not able to.

 But this still leaves the 'catalog' database component open, so let us implement a network policy to ensure only the 'catalog' service component alone can communicate with the 'catalog' database component.
 ```file